UX-Wizards/wizards-wiki/content/en/interest-surveys.md

 Below are postings from current teams that are have space for more volunteers!

+With our core teams, we ask that you try to help out for at least 3 months due to the time it takes for us to handle account permissions and access.
+Merely a guideline and not a hard rule, we are totally okay if things come up or you just need a break!
+We check in at the end of every quarter to see if you'd like to continue or try something new.

+The time commitment for teams varies.
+You can likely expect to have a meeting with your team at least every other week, if not more, depending on the team or project.

 ### Web Team

 **[Web Team Interest Survey](https://docs.google.com/forms/d/e/1FAIpQLScPK0behLBnZcAjF6RAgwr9U9cDRJcA9SrN8djmnq6TxxOO1g/viewform)** | 2 spots open \